tpenner/angular-wakanda/README.md

 [![MIT Licensed](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](#license)

-*Wakanda® and 4D® are registered trademarks of 4D SAS in France and/or other countries.
+*Wakanda® is a registered trademark of WAKANDA SAS in France and/or other countries.
 All other names mentioned may be trademarks or registered trademarks of their respective owners.*

 This repo is for distribution on [Bower](http://bower.io/).
 You can check out demos in the [NG-Wakanda-Pack](https://github.com/Wakanda/NG-Wakanda-Pack/) repository.